Food Intolerance Testing | Nutritional Counselling| Vitamin and Mineral Guide

 An allergy occurs when your immune system creates an antibody called Immunoglobulin E (IgE) in an effort to reject the food or substance.
 Food allergies affect a small percentage of people but have the potential to be quite dangerous.
 If you are experiencing a rapid onset of tissue redness, swelling, heat and pain or constriction that comes on suddenly, you could be suffering from an allergy and should see your doctor.

 A food intolerance, on the other hand, tends to drive unpleasant symptoms without the body necessarily producing IgE.
 If your digestive system cannot break the food down as it should, it can lead to a bad reaction.
-Intolerances are more common with foods that are difficult for humans to digest and in people with weaker digestive systems.
+Food intolerance and sensitivity is more common with foods that are difficult for humans to digest and in people with weaker digestive systems.

 Our food intolerance test does not test for allergies.